derriqk/derriqk.github.io/projects/UnityGame.md

     phase of the boss level.
 For each scene I also created the necessary scripts for it to run the way it is intended (of course without the assets, just the basic blocking and functions)

-    As for the cripts I made:
+    As for the scripts I made:
     Tutorial Scene: text spawner script that makes instructions appear on player collision Boss Phase 1: random asset selector that would later be used as a mechanism to progress through the level by hitting random chosen eggs